 (a) If such member ceases to be a member of the Association.

-(b) If such member gives the Secretary notice tendering his/her resignationand such notice is accepted by the Executive.
+(b) If such member gives the Secretary notice tendering his/her resignation, with at least seven days’ notice, and such notice is accepted by the Executive.

-(c) If such member fails to attend two consecutive Ordinary Meetings of the Executive to which he/she has been duly summoned unless he has first obtained from the Executive leave of absence in respect of any such meetings or in respect of any period of time during which any of such meetings is held.
+(c) If such member fails to attend two consecutive Ordinary Meetings of the Executive, and has been given a warning by the President before failing to attend the second meeting,unless they have first obtained from the Executive leave of absence in respect of any such meetings or in respect of any period of time during which any of such meetings is held.

 (d) If at any Special General Meeting duly called for the purpose a resolution is passed to the effect that such member does not possess the confidence of the Association.